So, How Far Back Can HMRC Investigate Your Tax Returns?

 - 20 years for deliberate tax evasion

-HMRC has strict record-keeping requirements when it comes to tax returns that vary depending on your business setup.
+HMRC has strict record-keeping requirements when it comes to company tax returns that vary depending on your business setup.

 - Self-employed and partnerships need to go back five years after the January 31st self-assessment tax return filing deadline.
 For example, the 2019-20 tax year deadline is 31st January 2021.
 You must keep records until 31st January 2026.